The Audition Process

 What to Prepare

 All potential Apprentice Company members MUST audition.
 There are no exceptions to this rule.
-To schedule an appointment for our open auditions for the 2014-2015 Acting Apprentice Company, please contact Zachary Meicher-Buzzi at 502-584-1265, ext.
+To schedule an appointment for our open auditions for the 2015-2016 Acting Apprentice Company, please contact Sam Barickman at 502-584-1265, ext.
 3089, or at AI@actorstheatre.org.
-Dates and locations for the 2014-2015 Company auditions can be found here.
+Dates and locations for the 2015-2016 Company auditions can be found here.

-Please prepare 2 contrasting contemporary (contemporary means “from plays within the last fifteen years”) monologues with a total length of no more than three minutes.
-We may also ask you to show us a short (one minute) classical monologue.
+Please prepare 2 contrasting contemporary (contemporary means from plays written in the last fifteen years) monologues with a total length of no more than three minutes.

 Also be sure to bring a current headshot and resume to the audition.